Scalekit FAST MCP Integration is now live

 2. Use accessToken for Future API Calls

 After login, use the accessToken when making authenticated API requests.
+Before using the accessToken for API calls, always perform verification to ensure its integrity and authenticity.
 Never store it on the frontend.
 Always pass it securely in the Authorization header.

 Example: Making an authenticated API call